 Encryption in Office 365

-If you're looking for information about certificates and technologies like TLS, see Technical reference details about encryption in Office 365.
+For information about certificates and technologies like TLS, see Technical reference details about encryption in Office 365.

-If you are looking for information about how to configure or set up encryption for your organization, see Set up encryption in Office 365 Enterprise.
+For information about how to configure or set up encryption for your organization, see Set up encryption in Office 365 Enterprise.

 What is encryption, and how does it work in Office 365?